-132 See De Feyter 2005, pp. 196ff.
-133 Ibid., p.
+132 See De Feyter, 2005, pp. 196 ff.
+133 Ibidem, p.
 197.

-Commission ('EC'), the International Monetary Fund ('IMF') and the European Central Bank ('ECB') in the current economic crisis in Europe.
-The review of the Second Economic Adjustment Programme for Greece, 135 for example, evaluates fiscal structural reforms.
-Under the headline "Privatising to boost efficiency in the economy and reduce public debt", 136 several steps taken by the Greek government aiming at further privatisation of a huge amount of public services are assessed.
-The overall outcome of the review in respect of privatisation is that while progress has been made, the overall speed of privatisation in Greece "remains unsatisfactory."
-137
+Furthermore, economic globalisation "creates an international climate that encourages states to engage in privatisation (by providing a wide range of incentives for privatisation, such as debt relief, or development assistance)134."
+Recent examples of this are the adjustment programmes of the so-called troika composed of the European Commission ("EC"), the International Monetary Fund ("IMF") and the European Central Bank ("ECB") in the current economic crisis in Europe.
+The review of the Second Economic Adjustment Programme for Greece135, for example, evaluates fiscal structural reforms.
+Under the headline "Privatising to boost efficiency in the economy and reduce public debt136," several steps taken by the Greek government aiming at further privatisation of a huge amount of public services are assessed.
+The overall outcome of the review in respect of privatisation is that while progress has been made, the overall speed of privatisation in Greece "remains unsatisfactory137."

 Incentives to privatise are much higher than those promoting human rights, and states are usually ranked according to their GDP.
-This influences policies and policy choices in a way that the interests of the market will most likely be chosen over those of human rights protection because the market 'pays' and human rights do not.
+This influences policies and policy choices in a way that the interests of the market will most likely be chosen over those of human rights protection because the market "pays" and human rights do not.

 As shown above, markets are not primarily concerned with externalities such as human rights.
-It is true that the actors involved, such as transnational corporations ('TNCs'), may take human rights into account on a voluntary basis.
-However, the word 'voluntary' suggests that human rights considerations are not part of the classical dynamics of market thinking.
+It is true that the actors involved, such as transnational corporations ("TNCs"), may take human rights into account on a voluntary basis.
+However, the word "voluntary" suggests that human rights considerations are not part of the classical dynamics of market thinking.
 In short, one could say that markets are blind to human rights.
-This ties back in with government responsibility: States introduce laws and economic policies that shape the market, and states have human rights obligations they should be taking into account when following their daily business.
+This ties back in with government responsibility: states introduce laws and economic policies that shape the market, and states have human rights obligations they should be taking into account when following their daily business.
 This applies equally to the spheres of economy and market forces.
-Governments do, in this sense, have a dual role: They keep the state running by dealing with daily issues, passing laws, drawing policy plans; yet at the same time, the state is the prime guardian of human rights.
+Governments do, in this sense, have a dual role: they keep the state running by dealing with daily issues, passing laws, drawing policy plans; yet at the same time, the state is the prime guardian of human rights.
 This dual role ought not to change if the government's policies target issues of economy and market.

-135 Third review of July 2013 of the Second Economic Adjustment Programme for Greece.
+134 Ibidem, p.
+199. 135 Third review of July 2013 of the Second Economic Adjustment Programme for Greece (European Commission, 2013).
+136 Ibidem, pp. 25 ff.
+137 Ibidem.

-136 Ibid., p.
-25ff.

-Chapter II of this thesis will examine what economic and social implications the current economic crisis is having.
+Chapter 2 of this thesis will examine what economic and social implications the current economic crisis is having.
 The negative impacts of the crisis, the latter being a child of the system of market economy and closely linked with deregulation, offer further proof of the role granted to human rights in a market economy.
 Throughout the crisis, it has become extremely clear that the market system alone does not include human rights promotion or protection at its core, basic functioning.
-This is further evidence of the ignorance or 'blindness' markets have to the basic values inherent to human beings.
+This is further evidence of the ignorance or "blindness" markets have to the basic values inherent to human beings.

-I.3.
+1.3.
 RESPONSIBILITIES AND THE MARKET ENVIRONMENT